tiffany-mcguire/kicaco/PWA_SETUP_GUIDE.md

 2. Find a text with event info like: "Soccer practice tomorrow at 4pm"
 3. Long press the message
 4. Tap Share → Kicaco
-5. Should open Kicaco share processor
+5. Should open Kicaco share processor at `/share` route

 #### From Safari:
 1. Open any webpage